Disabled Pennsylvania Walmart greeter gets gift of mobility

-His colleagues noticed his limited his mobility, so they all stepped in and purchased him a new power wheelchair with the help of donations.
+Catlin starts his new position as self-checkout host later this month - and has a special trip slated for later this year.

+"I'm going to Disney World in September, so I'm going to take it there and cruise at Disney," he said.

-The power wheelchair is customized especially for Adam, even down to the color.
+The chair is customized for Adam, right down to the color -- orange for his favorite baseball team, the Baltimore Orioles.

 Disabled Pennsylvania Walmart greeter gets gift of mobility